rothskeller/photo-tools/md/MANUAL.md

 read from standard input rather than taken on the command line.

 If the `batch` prefix is given, the named files are batched by basename, and the operations are run against each batch separately.
-This is really only useful for the `choose` operation, although it also produces cosmetic differences in the output of the `show` and `tags` operations.
+This is really only useful for the `check` and `choose` operations, although it also produces cosmetic differences in the output of the `show` and `tags` operations.

 ## Fields

 The possible field names (and allowed abbreviations) are:

-    all
     artist    (a)
     caption   (c)
     datetime  (d, date, time)